 2.6 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DfEE Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils.
 Teachers in our school do not hit or push children.
 Staff only intervene physically to restrain children or to prevent injury to a child, or if a child is in danger of hurting him/herself.
 The actions that we take are in line with government guidelines on the restraint of children

 3.1 The school employs a number of sanctions to ensure a safe and positive learning environment.
 We use sanctions appropriately to each individual situation, using a consistent approach.
-At Norbury CE Primary School, we have our “How am I choosing to behave?” hand.
-It is a hierarchical scheme of sanctions, which is implemented in the following
+At Norbury CE Primary School, we have a hierarchical scheme of sanctions, which is implemented in the following way;

-- The pupil receives the Yellow Choice Card, which tells the pupil s/he now has a yellow card and has the choice of starting to behave in the way that is expected.
-The yellow card is displayed against the pupil’s name on the class behaviour chart
+The pupil is moved down on the behaviour chart, which tells the pupil s/he now has the choice of starting to behave in the way that is expected.
+A peg or picture card is used.

-- If the behaviour continues, the pupil receives a Red Choice Card.
+If the behaviour continues, the pupil will continue to move down the behaviour chart.
 This means the behaviour will be discussed with the Headteacher or another member of staff in her absence.
-The pupil will lose a proportion of their playtime or lunchtime, allowing them to reflect on their actions and the consequences of these actions

 3.2 At each stage of the process, pupils are reminded about what will happen next if they continue to choose to behave inappropriately.